SashenGovender/KafkaStreamsForBeginners/README.md

 * WordCounter -  Counts the number of times a word have been streamed. ie Hello 5
 * FavouriteFood - A running count on a favourite food associated with users.
 Its important to note when a person favourite food changes, the food count will change
 * spring-kafka-processor - Counts the number of times a word have been streamed using a spring boot application.
 Displays stream information every 5 seconds
+* spring-kafka-consumer - A simple kafka consumer service which consumers of two topics.The first topic expects a Player object value while the other topic expects a Json string value

 ## Getting Started
 Please follow the below steps to setup the solution on your machine.